Am I entitled to penalties for pay stub/ pay check violations under California wage law?

-The Ten Things That Needs To Be On Each Pay Stub
+What Are The Ten Things That Need To Be On Each Of My Pay Stubs?

 Your employer must provide you - on each pay day an itemized statement of earnings and deductions which includes the following information:

-7. Your name of the employee and the last 4 digits or your social security number.
+- Your name and the last 4 digits or your social security number.

 What you are going to see, based upon our experience is very few employers that pay under a piece rate follow California law.
 For example: Truck drivers that are paid by mileage, number of stops or by weight; or mechanics that are paid per job done.
 For hourly workers, many employer don’t list the total deductions.

 How do pay stub violations play out in the real world?